SenkiReign/org-grid/README.md

 # org-grid.el

-A visual grid Emacs org-mode notes, images, videos, and PDFs.
+A visual grid for Emacs org-mode notes, images, videos, and PDFs.

 ## What it does